-This document sets forth guidelines for promotion and tenure within the School of Health , Physical Education and Leisure Services.
+This document sets forth guidelines for promotion and tenure within the School of Kinesiology, Allied Health and Human Services.
 Guidelines have been established in order to provide faculty with knowledge of the factors necessary to successfully pursue promotion and/or tenure.
 The University of Northern Iowa is a comprehensive university dedicated to excellence in its tripartite mission of teaching, research and service.
 Excellence in all of these areas is expected in order for one to move successfully from assistant professor to associate with tenure, and from associate to full professor.

 Promotion to Associate Professor and Tenure

 Excellence in the core criteria cited elsewhere in this document in each of the areas of teaching scholarship and service represents the minimum requirement for consideration for promotion to associate professor.
 Promotion to associate professor and tenure is given for demonstrated excellence, not potential.

 Promotion to full professor requires sustained evidence of excellence in all endeavors, teaching, research and service, beyond the core criteria as cited elsewhere in this document.

 Promotion to full professor requires a national or international reputation as reflected in the individual's contribution to one's profession by awards, honors, professional service activities, and/or references to one's scholarly or creative endeavors in national and international journals and/or professional magazines or other appropriate media.